wp-plugins/woocommerce-upload-my-file/readme.txt

 The plugin adds a new side panel on the order detail page to allow shop managers to download the attached files.

-For more information, check out [our website](http://wordpress.geev.nl/product/woocommerce-upload-my-file/).
+For more information, check out [our website](http://wpfortune.com/shop/plugins/woocommerce-uploads/).

 **Free version**

 This free version may be used as is.
-If you want more options and support you can buy WooCommerce Upload My File Pro for only &euro; 29,00.
+If you want more options and support you can buy WooCommerce Uploads for only &euro; 35,00.

 **PRO version**